denten-books/plain-text/3-format.md

 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
 In 1979, Kernighan modified the original program to produce output for a greater variety of typesetters.
-He explained that "TROFF produces its output in a device-independent form" and that its output "must be processed by a drive for that device to produce printed output" [@kernighan_troff_1992].
+He explained that "TROFF produces its output in a device-independent form" and that its output "must be processed by a driver for that device to produce printed output" [@kernighan_troff_1992, 1].
 The program made no ontological claims on the textual artifact.
 Rather, it embodied the idea of text independent of its medium and "free of form."
 The digital writer operates with text in one location, without knowing its output in another.
 The